 Substations convert our energy from hundreds of thousands of volts to manageable levels.
 Once transformed, energy can be safely channeled along cables to our homes and places of work.
 To supply us with the precise amount of voltage for powering our appliances without shorting out systems, however, a substation needs to achieve seamless interaction between its components, notably transformers, circuit breakers and protective relays.
 A failure in even one element of the system may lead to grid collapse—meaning a whole neighborhood goes dark.
 Testing the elements of a substation is an essential practice engineers conduct numerous times over a substation’s operating lifespan, and can be generally divided into the following phases.

-Phases of Substation Testing
+Substation Testing Procedures

 - Factory Acceptance Tests (FATs)